Epic-Codebase/django_react_auth/README.md

 ---

+🌍 Deploying to Choreo

+Choreo makes it easy to deploy your Django and React applications with minimal configuration.
+Follow these steps to deploy your project:

+🔹 Backend Deployment

+Push your code to a GitHub repository.

+Sign in to Choreo.

+Create a new project and select Deploy a Backend Service.

+Connect your GitHub repository and choose the Django backend.

+Configure the environment variables (database settings, secret keys, etc.).

+Deploy the backend and monitor logs for any issues.

+🔹 Frontend Deployment

+Build the React application:

+npm run build

+Deploy the frontend using Choreo's Web App Hosting.

+Link the frontend to the backend API to complete the deployment.

+Use a custom domain or Choreo's provided URL to access your app.

+---

 ## 🔄 API Authentication Flow
 1. 🔑 User logs in and receives an access & refresh token.
 2. 📥 The access token is stored in memory for requests; the refresh token is stored securely.